MrLixm/opscripting/doc/katananodling.md

 - But what is `package_id` ?
 It's simply the name of this package.
 This mean it has to be registered in the `PYTHONPATH` so it can be imported.

-- And initally we have the `registerTools()` function that will take as argument a list of package name to import.
+- And initally we have the `registerNodesFor()` function that will take as argument a list of package name to import.